-Most hedgerows occurring along the existing line ranged from 1-2 m in height and were narrow (see Plate 6.11), with poor base structures although examples of more robust hedgerows were also recorded.
+Most hedgerows occurring along the existing line ranged from 1-2 m in height and were narrow (see Plate 8.11), with poor base structures although examples of more robust hedgerows were also recorded.
+Following an analysis of hedgerows along the line, 91 hedgerows have been identified that are traversed by the existing line.
+These hedgerows have been managed in the past to ensure adequate clearance beneath the line and therefore will not be impacted by the proposed development.
+A further 48 hedgerows overlap with the 'indicative works area' of structures associated with the line route.

-Evaluation: Hedgerows serve as important corridors for wildlife linking areas of semi-natural habitat within an agricultural landscape.
+Evaluation:Hedgerows serve as important corridors for wildlife linking areas of semi-natural habitat within an agricultural landscape.
 Good examples of hedgerow habitat form well developed intact structures serving to provide suitable habitat for terrestrial mammals, bats and birds.